X-FAN/FruitLoadView/README.md

     @Override
     protected void onDestroy() {
-        mFruitLoadView.hideLoading();//ensure you call this method or it will case leak memory super.onDestroy();
+        mFruitLoadView.hideLoading();//ensure you call this method or it will cause leak memory super.onDestroy();
     }
 }